mqless/mqless.github.io/_docs/install-ec2.md

 ```

 ## Testing
-In order to test MQLess we need to create a special lambda for the testing purposes, this should be a simple lambda that returns Hello World, You can also just return the request.
-Name the lambda mqless-testing-function or anything else with meaningful name.
+In order to test MQLess, we need to create a special lambda for the testing purposes, this should be a simple lambda that returns Hello World, You can also just return the request.
+Name the lambda mqless-testing-function or anything else with a meaningful name.
 To test it run the following:

 ```shell
 curl --data '{"msg":"Hello"}' http://MQLESS_HOST:34543/request/mqless-testing-function/some-address
 ```

 Change MQLESS_HOST with the IP address of MQLess.
-You can also change the message the address, but for testing it is less important.
+You can also change the message, the address, but for testing it is less important.
-That it, you now installed MQLess on an EC2 machine.
+That is all, you now have installed MQLess on an EC2 machine.